UAVmatrix/uavcast-pro-docs/docs/pages/Application.md

 -   Italien
 -   Portuguese

-If you would like to contribute to UAVcast-Pro by adding a new language, please follow the instructions [here](../developers/translation.md).
+If you would like to contribute to uavcast by adding a new language, please follow the instructions [here](../developers/translation.md).

 ##Updates